-Batman, big shot, when you gave the order to grow up, then let me loose to wander leeward, freely through the wild blue yonder as you liked to say, or ditched me, rather, in the gutter well, I turned the corner.
-Now I've scotched that 'he was like a father to me' rumour, sacked it, blown the cover on that 'he was like an elder brother' story, let the cat out on that caper 5 with the married woman, how you took her downtown on expenses in the motor.
+Batman, big shot, when you gave the order to grow up, then let me loose to wander leeward, freely through the wild blue yonder as you liked to say, or ditched me, rather, in the gutter... well, I turned the corner.
+5 Now I've scotched that 'he was like a father to me' rumour, sacked it, blown the cover on that 'he was like an elder brother' story, let the cat out on that caper with the married woman, how you took her 10 downtown on expenses in the motor.
 Holy robin-redbreast-nest-egg-shocker!
-Holy roll-me-over-in-the-clover, 10 I'm not playing ball boy any longer Batman, now I've doffed that off-the-shoulder Sherwood-Forest-green and scarlet number for a pair of jeans and crew-neck jumper; now I'm taller, harder, stronger, older.
-15 Batman, it makes a marvellous picture: you without a shadow, stewing over chicken giblets in the pressure cooker, next to nothing in the walk-in larder, punching the palm of your hand all winter, you baby, now I'm the real boy wonder.
-20 Either 7 (a) What feelings does the speaker in this poem so powerfully convey to you?
-You should consider: what he says about Batman what he is thinking about himself some of the words and phrases Armitage uses.
-[11] Or 7 (b) What do you find moving about the relationships between the people in El Our Tenth Year OR Mother, any distance greater than a single span?
-THER In Remember to support your ideas with details from the poem you choose.
-[11] Or 7 (c) What do you find particularly memorable about visitors or guests in Gooseberry Season OR Wintering Out ?
-EITHER Remember to support your ideas with details from the poem you choose.
-[11]
+Holy roll-me-over-in-the-clover.
+I'm not playing ball boy any longer Batman, now I've doffed that off-the-shoulder 15 Sherwood-Forest-green and scarlet number for a pair of jeans and crew-neck jumper; now I'm taller, harder, stronger, older.
+Batman, it makes a marvellous picture: you without a shadow, stewing over 20 chicken giblets in the pressure cooker, next to nothing in the walk-in larder, punching the palm of your hand all winter, you baby, now I'm the real boy wonder.

+Either 7 (a) How does Armitage convey the speaker's feelings so powerfully in this poem?

+Remember to support your ideas with details from the poem.
+[16]